It Was Dark in His Arms, with Ian Lewandowski,

 Through channelling Gardner's archival imagery and upholding his legacy, both Cudahy and Lewandowski blur the boundaries of photography and painting.
 In this process, the intimacy of an image becomes indistinguishable from the real and represented.

-across the room between, 2020
+across the room between (fr Kenny Gardner archive), 2020

 Oil on canvas